 Rasayana is a dessert made using mango, coconut milk, and jaggery.
-It is unique to the state of Karnataka, India and is a part of the menu in every house during the beginning of the mango season (late March).
-It can be served with dosa, chapathi, rice noodles (semige) or as a dessert by itself.
+It is unique to the state of Karnataka, India, and is a part of the menu in every house during the beginning of the mango season (late March).
+It can be served with dosa, chapati, idli, or as a dessert by itself.

 - Peel the mangoes, ensuring no skin is left on them.

-- Cut the mangoes into cubes and shred them in to fine pieces.Â Discard the seed.
+- Cut the mangoes into cubes and shred them into fine pieces.
+Discard the seed.